 Just as mentors and others have helped pave the way for Thompson’s own success, he has made it a mission of the company to do the same for associates through a scholarship program.
 “There’s a tremendous need that has continued to increase over the years,” according to Thompson.

-Over the last 29 years, Thompson Hospitality has awarded over $50 million dollars.
+Over the last 29 years, Thompson Hospitality has awarded more than $50 million dollars.
 The scholarships come in the form of cash and/or meal plans for associates or their children at the colleges and universities served by Thompson Hospitality.

-“Companies who do business with schools, and in particular Historically Black Colleges and Universities (HBCUs), should feel a responsibility to give back to the community,” said Thompson.
+“Companies who do business with schools, and in particular HBCUs, should feel a responsibility to give back to the community,” said Thompson.
 “We are proud of the fact that we have been able to step up, and we’ve also caused our competitors to follow suit.”

-While our nation focuses on Black History this month, the UVA Alum and Compass Group Board member is preparing to pay tribute to the Black History in his community by opening a new restaurant.
-The Ridley, scheduled to open in March, will pay homage to Dr. Walter N. Ridley.
+In 2021, the UVA Alum and Compass Group Board member paid tribute to the Black history in his community by opening a new restaurant –The Ridley – which is an homage to Dr. Walter N. Ridley.

-“It will be a momentous occasion to be able to open a restaurant while paying tribute to the first African American to graduate from the University of Virginia, a place where my father was denied admission because of race,” said Thompson.
+“It was a momentous occasion to be able to open a restaurant while paying tribute to the first African American to graduate from the University of Virginia, a place where my father was denied admission because of race,” said Thompson.